igor-baiborodine/campsite-booking/README.md

 ```

 ### Continuous Integration
-Continuous integration is implemented with GitHub Actions, and it includes the following workflows:
+Continuous integration is implemented using GitHub Actions, and it includes the `Build on Pull Request`, `Build Master Branch`, and `Perform Release` workflows:
-* `Build on Pull Request`
-* `Build Master Branch`
-* `Perform Release`

 ![GitHub Actions](/readme/github-actions.png)

 #### Build on Pull Request
 This workflow is executed automatically on any pull request and consists of the `SonarCloud Scan` job:

 ![Build on Pull Request Workflow](/readme/github-actions-build-on-pull-request.png)

 #### Build Master Branch
-This workflow is executed automatically on any commit to the `master` branch and consists of the `Unit & Integrations Tests`, `SonarCloud Scan`, and `Snapshot Publishing` jobs.
+This workflow is executed automatically on any commit to the `master` branch and consists of the `Unit & Integrations Tests`, `SonarCloud Scan`, and `Snapshot Publishing` jobs:

 ![Build Master Branch Workflow](/readme/github-actions-build-master-branch.png)

 #### Perform Release
-This workflow is executed manually and consists of the `Maven Release` and `Docker Image` jobs.
+This workflow is executed manually and consists of the `Maven Release` and `Docker Image` jobs:

 ![Perform Release Workflow](/readme/github-actions-perform-release.png)

 The `Release Version` parameter value should be provided before executing this workflow:

 ![Perform Release Workflow](/readme/github-actions-perform-release-parameter.png)

 ### Tests